Monday, December 29, 2025

 wasn’t a wearable thing?

-Because what fluted wound
+And what fluted wound

 could ruin love

-more than the rasp
+more than the erosion

 Must a rusting of faith

-why the i
+suggest why that i

 so central to faith

-ran quietly as a letter
+quietly ran—a letter

 left out in the rain?

-If the Rumi in you
+something in you

-seeks to whisk
+If you fail to whisk

 a thicker roux

-from a flour’s fat sorrow—
+from a flour’s dusty sorrow—

-to masquerade
+begin to masquerade

-as masculine?
+as masculinity?

-the Rumi in you
+The Rumi in you asks

 of the rasp of rain,